imarranz/data-science-library-hub/README.md

   * **Machine Learning**: This category includes libraries specifically designed for developing machine learning models.
 They provide tools for training, testing, and deploying algorithms that can learn from and make predictions on data.

-  * **Advanced Tools**: Here, you'll find libraries that offer specialized functionalities, often for specific, more complex tasks in data science, such as high-performance computing, advanced statistical models, or large-scale data processing.
+  * **Advanced Tools**: Here, you will find libraries that offer specialized functionalities, often for specific, more complex tasks in data science, such as high-performance computing, advanced statistical models, or large-scale data processing.

   * **Development and Debugging**: Libraries in this group are geared towards facilitating the development process itself, including code writing, testing, and debugging.
 They enhance the efficiency and quality of the development workflow.